-Follow-up Steps after the Interview; Strategies to Help You Get the Offer
+Follow-up Steps after the Job Interview: Strategies to Help You Get the Offer

-Here are ten suggestions for navigating through the interview process and following-up:
+Here are ten suggestions for navigating through the post job interview process and following-up with next steps:

 2. Act more like a consultant than an applicant.
 When you’re at the interview, don’t spend all your time trying to “sell” yourself.
 Focus instead on asking intelligent, probing questions about the employer’s business needs, problems and concerns (like a good consultant would).
 These questions should be based on the preparation and study you’ve done beforehand.
 Write-down the interviewer’s answers, which will become the foundation for your follow-up steps.
 Whenever possible, give specific examples (Accomplishment Stories) from your work history that are directly relevant to the interviewer’s stated challenges.

 3. Don’t rush toward an offer.
-Offers for professional-level job offers are almost NEVER made at the first interview.
+Offers for professional-level job offers are almost never made at the first interview.
 So, don’t rush the process!
-The purpose of your initial interview is not to get an offer, but to get invited back for a second meeting – most likely with a higher-level individual at the company.
 Use every interview to ask more questions and uncover the employer’s primary needs and problems.
-The more of these challenges you uncover, the better prepared you will be to submit your “proposal for service” at the appropriate time.
+The more of these challenges you uncover, the better prepared you will be to advocate for your candidacy.

 6. Use every follow-up contact as a chance to build your value.
 After the interview, carefully review your notes, which highlight the company’s most pressing needs, problems and challenges.
 Identify specific areas where you have successfully addressed similar issues in your career.
-In your thank-you letter, include brief synopses of these accomplishments, tying them directly to the company’s stated challenges (usually in a side-by-side chart format).
+In your thank-you letter, include brief synopses of these accomplishments, tying them directly to the company’s stated challenges.
 You can even support your “claims” by sending the employer actual samples of your work.
-Most companies want employees who are true problem-solvers, so this will prove that “you have what it takes” and that you can bring your special value to this organization.
+Most companies want employees who are true problem-solvers, so this will prove that you have what it takes and that you can bring your special value to this organization.

 By employing these follow-up strategies after the interview, you will improve your chances of getting more offers, and you will also feel more empowered and effective throughout the hiring process!